TykTechnologies/tyk-docs-hugo/tyk-docs/content/custom-plugins-middleware.md

 {{< img src="/img/diagrams/unixHitRate.png" alt="Unix Socket Hit Rate" >}}

-### Create a Request Transformation Plugin with Java
+##### Create a Request Transformation Plugin with Java

 This tutorial will guide you through the creation of a gRPC-based Java plugin for Tyk.
 Our plugin will inject a header into the request before it gets proxied upstream.
 For additional information about gRPC, check the official documentation [here](https://grpc.io/docs/guides/index.html).

 The sample code that we'll use implements a request transformation plugin using Java and uses the proper gRPC bindings generated from our Protocol Buffers definition files.

-## Requirements
+**Requirements**

 - Tyk Gateway: This can be installed using standard package management tools like Yum or APT, or from source code.
-See [here][1] for more installation options.
+See [here](https://tyk.io/docs/get-started/with-tyk-on-premise/installation/) for more installation options.
-- The Tyk CLI utility, which is bundled with our RPM and DEB packages, and can be installed separately from [https://github.com/TykTechnologies/tyk-cli][2].
+- The Tyk CLI utility, which is bundled with our RPM and DEB packages, and can be installed separately from [https://github.com/TykTechnologies/tyk-cli](https://github.com/TykTechnologies/tyk-cli).
 - In Tyk 2.8 the Tyk CLI is part of the gateway binary, you can find more information by running "tyk help bundle".
 - Gradle Build Tool: https://gradle.org/install/.
 - gRPC tools: https://grpc.io/docs/quickstart/csharp.html#generate-grpc-code
 - Java JDK 7 or higher.

-## Create the Plugin

-### Setting up the Java Project
+**Setting up the Java Project**

 We will use the Gradle build tool to generate the initial files for our project: